brlebtag/Eclid/README.md

-# Eclid
+# Euclid
-Algorithms and Data structures library for Deno
+Algorithms and Data structures library written in Typescript and tested using property-based testing.